secar600/secar-documents/source/diagnostics.rst

 - Select menu items Option -> Transform and Trim in the Viola window.
 This opens a new window (see :numref:`Viewer_Viola2`).
 - Verify in that new window that image size is set correctly – it needs to match the "Details Menu" information for the respective viewer (in the right column)
 - Drag the red rectangle corners with mouse to align with the viewer rectangular frame lines at the edge of the viewer that have known dimensions.
 Those dimensions are entered in “Fiducials” and can be obtained from the viewer machine drawings located on the Portal under SECAR -> Documentation -> Diagnostics -> Viewer.
+These are the actual dimensions, viola takes the viewing angle into account, which is set as an additional parameter.
 - Press Apply

 .. _Viewer_Viola2: